Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Matter Partition in cosmic environments

 The upper left panel of Figure~\ref{fig:four_in_one} illustrates the total mass fraction, including both dark matter and baryons, within the cosmic web structures at $z=0$.
 Approximately 10\% of the mass is in voids, 25\% in sheets, 40\% in filaments, and 25\% in knots.
 Among the various feedback mechanisms, only jet feedback slightly alters the distribution of mass across these structures.
 Activating jet feedback slightly decreases the mass in knots by a fraction of 0.7\% while adding to the mass in sheets by a fraction of 0.6\%.
 The results suggest the T-web classification with our choice of hyperparameters is robust against the variation of feedback models.
 Such robustness is anticipated since our classification relies on the total density field that is predominantly shaped by dark matter without feedback influences.
 Besides, the influence of feedback physics on baryons is likely smoothed out under the smoothing scale of 2 cMpc/h.

 The panel also illustrates the fraction of matter occupied by haloes within each component of the cosmic web (hatched histograms).
 Across all feedback variants, we observe that a growing fraction of matter is contained within haloes as the structures become denser: approximately 40\% of the matter in filaments is located in haloes, whereas in knots, this proportion increases to more than 50\%.
-Feedback physics has a greater impact on the fraction of matter in haloes, especially in the filaments.
+Feedback physics has a greater impact on the fraction of matter in haloes, especially in filaments.
 In general, feedback prescriptions can affect halo matter fractions by a few percent.
-Stronger feedback results in reduced matter within haloes, as found by \citet{Khrykin:2024}.
-This effect is primarily observed in the filaments and knots.
-AGN jets eject matter and prevent more efficient mass accretion in filaments and knots; stellar feedback regulates the halo accretion in filaments.
+Stronger feedback results in reduced matter within haloes, as found in \citet{Khrykin:2024}.
+This effect is primarily observed in filaments and knots.
+We interpret this as a result of stronger SMBH activities and enhanced star formation in those overdense regions.
+AGN jets eject matter and prevent more efficient mass accretion in filaments and knots; stellar feedback regulates halo accretion in filaments.

 In the upper right panel of Figure~\ref{fig:four_in_one}, we show the volume fraction of cosmic web structures in the \simba's feedback variants.
 We find that the volume fraction is highly insensitive to the sub-grid models: In all the feedback variants, the fractions of voids, sheets, filaments, and knots are 34\%, 44\%, 20\%, and 2\%, respectively.
 The differences between the feedback variants are within 0.1\%.
 The insensitivity also arises from using the total mass density for cosmic web classification, which is nearly consistent across feedback variants.